mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using_methodgen.md

 ---

 ### Adding methodgen to your project ###

 To run the tool, place it in a folder that is a parent folder to both your C and your C\# solutions.
-Then, add a prebuild event to you project, either using the standard VS interface, of by adding this code to the `.csproj` solution:
+Then, add a prebuild event to your project, either using the standard VS interface, of by adding this code to the `.csproj` solution:

 ```
 <PropertyGroup Condition=" '$(Configuration)' == 'Release' Or '$(Configuration)' == 'Debug' ">